-Cocktails have always been an integral part of Bay Area life, starting with the rowdy and raucous days of the California Gold Rush to the current farm-to-table craze.
+Cocktails and venues like Trader Vic’s have always been an integral part of Bay Area life, starting with the rowdy and raucous days of the California Gold Rush to the current farm-to-table craze.
 While the Ohlone native peoples who originally inhabited the peninsula didn’t drink, just about every other culture who stepped foot on it afterward did.
 With them, they brought a diverse mix of libations and flavors to the city’s watering holes.
 During the mid-1800s, San Francisco was a rough-and-tumble Wild West settlement of sailors, miners, and immigrants.
 This booming melting-pot was coined the “Barbary Coast” – a red-light district that spread across current-day North Beach, Chinatown, and Jackson Square.
-Eventually, the curious and creative with a taste for the finer things in life left their mark, sparking the cocktail culture we find today.
+Eventually, the curious and creative left their mark, sparking the cocktail culture we find today.

 In 1849, San Francisco made cocktail history when a small bar on the other side of the bay made a lucky invention.
 A miner came in and requested champagne, but unfortunately, the bartender didn’t have any.
 So instead, he concocted a mix of dry Sauternes wine, gin, and an olive.
 He called this the “Martinez Special.”
 While New Yorkers may disagree, West Coasters agree – from this day on, the martini was born.

 While the parties went underground and certain liqueurs became difficult to conjure during Prohibition, San Francisco didn’t stop drinking.
-However, it wasn’t until the 1940s that the mainstream lust for cocktails came back into style.
+However, it wasn’t until the 1940s, around the vibrant Haight-Ashbury neighborhood and beyond, that the mainstream lust for cocktails came back into style.
 During this time, another famous cocktail was created on the shores of San Francisco Bay.
 Based on exotic flavors tasted by World War II veterans across the Pacific, Trader Vic’s (located in Oakland) mixed up the first official mai tai.
 This tropical punch ignited a tiki culture that would surprisingly take over for decades to come.

-Nowadays, you can find almost any cocktail you desire in every variation possible in bars and lounges across the city.
+Nowadays, from Fisherman’s Wharf to the heart of the city, you can find almost any cocktail, including the famed Irish Coffee, in every variation possible in bars and lounges.
 While the atmosphere and prices may differ significantly these days, San Francisco’s rich and fascinating past is still palpable from the creaky old Gold Rush bars which remain.
 From historic haunts to the classy and cosmopolitan, there’s something for everyone found here.
 Below we’ve detailed eight essential establishments for tracking down the best cocktail bars in San Francisco.

 The Tonga Room & Hurricane Club

 Concealed inside the divine Fairmont Hotel (possibly the last place you’d expect to find a tropical paradise), The Tonga Room is always a pleasant surprise to first-time visitors.
 It’s also one of the best tiki bars in San Francisco.
 Enter this sprawling underground establishment and be met with a sparkling lagoon (once the hotel’s swimming pool), live music, indoor rain showers, and creative cocktails served in various colorful tiki glasses.
 It’s impossible not to feel transported to an exotic locale here, which makes sense given a Hollywood set designer created the decor.
-So order a mai tai, or any of the fruity rum-fueled tiki drinks, enjoy the Polynesian music, and understand why Anthony Bourdain once called this “the greatest place in the history of the world.”
+So order a mai tai, enjoy the Polynesian music, and understand why Anthony Bourdain once called this “the greatest place in the history of the world.”

 Li Po Cocktail Lounge

 Another famous Anthony Bourdain-visited establishment, Li Po has been part of the San Francisco nightclub scene since 1937 and hasn’t changed much since.
 Located in Chinatown, this glowing kitschy watering hole is a relic of the area’s long-gone red-light district.
-While you can still imagine the international exotic dancers and mysterious characters that once filled the walls, it is now one of the most popular spots for locals to grab a strong drink at a great price.
+It is now one of the most popular spots for locals to grab a strong drink at a great price.
 While still one of the most popular local cocktail bars in San Francisco, be prepared for a dive-bar atmosphere.
 Take a seat at the long wraparound bar and order a Chinese Mai Tai.
-For only $11, you’ll need to call a designated driver as this is the best bang for your buck across the city.
+For only $11, you’ll need to call a designated driver, as this is the best bang for your buck across the city.

 Consistently making the list of “America’s best bars”, White Chapel is a gin-focused cocktail lounge within the atmosphere of a Victorian steampunk-fantasy land set inside a London Underground station.
 Can you picture it?
 If not, we don’t blame you.
 White Chapel is one-of-a-kind.
 Located in the Tenderloin, one of San Francisco’s least desirable areas, don’t let the surroundings deter you from one of the best cocktail bars in San Francisco.
 Once you’ve entered this shrine to all things gin, you’ll be glad you came.
 Along with carrying the largest gin selection in the U.S., the pub-style grub is also first-class.
 Try the fish and chips or go for one of their spice-trade-inspired dishes like the Bhuna Masala wings.